 Managing continence problems out of the home

-The Bladder & Bowel Community offers a discreet and personal Home Delivery Service for all bladder and bowel products, equipment and devices.
+We also offer a discreet and personal Home Delivery Service for all bladder and bowel products, equipment and devices.
 We are an independent service and can advise you as a carer on the best products for your partner or friend’s needs from all major suppliers.
-If you sign up to the B&BC Home Delivery Service we can also provide a free RADAR key and a Just Can’t Wait toilet card.
-Please visit the B&BC Home Delivery Service section for more information.
+If you sign up to our Home Delivery Service we can also provide clinical support through our personal advisors nursing team or in-house pharmacist, to help you navigate your care plan effectively.
+Please visit the Home Delivery Service section for more information.

 It would be helpful to take a bag with you when you go out containing the following products that you may need; continence products, hand wipes, spare underwear in case of an accident etc.